W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Select viewports which title lines you want to change, or when started you will be prompted to do it by the tool.
 We will do the rest.

-## Set TL position and length as in MEMOR – Selected Sheets
+## Set TL position and length as in MEMORY – Selected Sheets

 Reads a title line position and length from Memory and sets them to all viewports on selected sheets.